 There can be considerable variances between funders and between calls in relation to the format of budget templates, which costs are eligible and the rates of overheads that apply.
 For any particular call, it is always important to check the relevant call guidelines in relation to preparation and submission of budgets.
 However, there are certain common budget elements which apply to many calls, and some general guidance on proposal costing is included below.
 Contact email@example.com if you have any queries on preparation of research proposal budgets.

 Depending on the funding call, staff costs may include additional permanent staff time, or newly recruited staff.
+The UCD Procedure for costing in permanent staff time can be found here.

 Where additional staff are being included this must be line with the FTWA.
 Your local HR Partner will be able to confirm the status of the individual in mind